Highly breathable and anti-bacterial: eucalyptus fiber alias Lyocell Tencel

 The extraction process of eucalyptus fibre is quite similar to the bamboo one.
 For its production, CORA Happywear chooses a eucalyptus fibre from Lenzing - the TENCEL™ - which is obtained through a very sustainable process.
 The eucalyptus tree wood is smashed to get the pulp, which is processed through multiple steps.
 The first one is dipping it in a solution of water and N-methylmorpholine-N-oxide (being less damaging, it replaces the sulfuric acid).
 This step is done in order to obtain the so-called viscose, which is then pressed on paper-thin nozzles and dipped into a basin filled with a solution of water and N-methylmorpholine-N-oxide.
 This hardens the viscose and turns it back into pulp from eucalyptus.

 Eventually, the fibres are spun to obtain yarn.
 This process is completely sustainable and beneficial to the environment: the solvents and water used in the process are 100% recovered and reintroduced into it (closed-loop process).

-Rapid growth, no use of chemical products.
+Rapid growth, no use of water or fertilizers.

 Production process with very low environmental impact.

-Discover our dresses in Eucaliptus Fibre:
+Discover our clothes in eucalyptus fibre: